OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 to the document name as outlined by the general considerations for document naming.

-A pull request that changes any document within the `released` folder is restricted so that it must be explicitly reviewed by employees who have been approved for merging into the release directory within the `main` branch by the Process Owner.
+A PR that changes any document within the `released` folder is restricted so that it must be explicitly reviewed by employees who have been approved for merging into the release directory within the `main` branch by the Process Owner.
 These permission levels are defined within the `CODEOWNERS` file at the root of the repository.

 This `CODEOWNERS` file is enforced within GitHub by utilising a branch protection rule on the `main` branch as well as requiring a review from Code